iv4xr-project/aplib/docs/manual/aplibConcepts.md

 4. In all cases, before the turn ends, the budget B is subtracted with the time that has elapsed since the tick arrival.

+### Query guarded action

+Rather than having an action guarded by a predicate, we will also allow actions of the form 𝛼 = q → f where q is a query on the agent state. q is a function that can be evaluated on the agent state.
+The action 𝛼 is enabled if the the evaluation of q results in something (a non-null value), say some r.
+Its effect part, f, can then be executed.
+When f is executed, it also has access to r that it can use to calculate its effect.

 ### Complex goal (goal-structure)

 Inevitably, there will be goals which are too difficult to solve with typical tactics.
 To mitigate this, we will allow the user to split a goal into smaller chunks, which at the lowest level are, hopefully, feasible to solve.
 To support this concept, we generalize the concept of goal to goal-structure.
 A **goal-structure** is conceptually is just a goal, but it has so-called _combinators_ to construct it from smaller goal-structures.